Our FTC disclosure's magnum opus awaits here. The following article was last updated on Dec 4, 2025 ...

 Enclosed trailers add weight and security.
 Open trailers are lighter and less expensive but will leave your motorcycle absolutely filthy after towing in the rain.
 The latter I know firsthand.

-Pay attention to how the motorcycle will be loaded and unloaded.
-I must step over the axle on my little trailer while walking backwards, balancing my top-heavy motorcycle on a small, narrow track.
+Pay attention to how you will load and unload the motorcycle.
+I must step over the axle on my little trailer while walking backward, balancing my top-heavy motorcycle on a small, narrow track.
 In the nearly twenty years I've owned my trailer, I've never dropped a motorcycle but I've occasionally experienced a blood pressure spike that would worry my cardiologist.

 Buy straps that have weight ratings much greater than what you need and have extras.
 Twice the weight of your machine is a good start.
 Pit Bull trailer restraints are worth every penny.

 Generators will run air conditioning, yes but budget brands can get pretty noisy.
-Some are even outlawed at night.
+Some jurisdictions even outlaw them at night.
 It's best not to annoy your neighbors in the paddock.

 And lastly ... always, always, always double-check both your hitch and light connections when you leave, as well as every time you stop.